nysoftwarelab/All-Posts-List-Widget/README.md

 - Choose posts per page, title tag, thumbnail size, featured image size and featured image display style

-- Select meta box possition and alignment
+- Select meta box position and alignment

 - Choose to show date with you own custom format if you like.